jamesdhope/hugo_blog/content/authors/admin/_index.md

     url: https://www.ibm.com/client-engineering

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Agentic AI systems and AI at the edge.
+bio: My research interests include Deep Learning, Agentic AI systems and AI at the edge.

 # Interests to show in About widget
 #interests: